 The Scottish Microelectronics Centre is also located nearby, which is beneficial when working with ASICs.

-The Li-Fi R&D Centre is based in the Alexander Graham Bell Building on the University of Edinburgh’s King’s Buildings campus to the south of Edinburgh’s city centre.
+The Li-Fi R&D Centre is based in the James Clerk Maxwell Building on the University of Edinburgh’s King’s Buildings campus to the south of Edinburgh’s city centre.

 The location of the Alexander Graham Bell Building on the University of Edinburgh’s King’s Buildings campus is identified by the black ring on this map